Skip to content

 Circuit Court Nominee C - 5 Points

-Total Weighted "No" Votes - 7 Points
+Total Weighted "Yes" Votes - 7 Points

 Total Weighted Votes Possible - 7 Points